pzhaonet/bookdownplus/readme.md

 ``` r
 bookdownplus()
 ```

+Although there are many arguments for `bookdownplus()`, you can simply ignore them and they will use their default values, if you use 'bookdownplus' package for the first time.

 Now a demo file named `*.pdf` in `_book/` folder in your working directory is generated automatically.
 Open it with any pdf viewer so as to get an impression.